Craft Vinegar from Orkney – Time for an Acid Trip

-Hence there are many different types of vinegar, which all have different tastes depending on the source ingredients employed.
-We mostly use vinegar in cooking, but it also has many other industrial and domestic uses.
+Hence there are many different types of vinegar, which all have different tastes depending on the source ingredients.
+We primarily use vinegar in cooking, but it also has many other industrial and domestic uses.
 For example, it’s an effective household cleaner – windows sparkle!

 Vinegar has many guises.

 Industrial-scale vinegar production was first developed in Germany, then in Japan.
 It enabled rapid volume production for the first time.
-Such industrial vinegar can be cheaply and consistently made in a couple of days, whereas artisanal vinegar may take months or, in the case of Balsamic vinegar, many years.
+Such industrial vinegar can be cheaply and consistently made in a couple of days, whereas artisanal vinegar may take months or many years in Balsamic vinegar.
 Hence over time, cheaper industrial vinegar products replaced many artisanal brews.
 Unfortunately, that was also frequently at the expense of quality and diversity of flavour.

 A wide variety of bases can brew vinegar.
 Wine is a typical one, in either red or white form, and there’s plenty of wine and unfermented grape juice destined for vinegar.
 Grains are another frequent source, ranging from rice wine vinegar to malt vinegar from barley.
 Fruit wines, ciders, cane sugar and even potatoes can make it.
 But trust the Americans to permit their vinegar for human consumption to be synthesised from Petroleum!

 Just as with wine, beer and cider, the quality of vinegar can vary enormously.
 Indeed, with craft vinegar, the most crucial ingredient in its creation is the “mother”.
-The mother is the living batch of acetic acid bacteria and cellulose that is responsible for creating the vinegar.
+The mother is the living batch of acetic acid bacteria and cellulose responsible for creating the vinegar.
 There are then two other vital ingredients – time and patience!

 Pickling, vinaigrettes and salad dressings all rely on vinegar.
 It’s also necessary for many sauces and chutneys, such as Brown sauce.
 Vinegar can also bring balancing acidity to many different recipes and foods, both savoury and sweet.
 Use it whenever you’d employ citrus fruits.
 Usefully too, it lasts indefinitely and requires no fridge, only a cool dark place.

 You can even make vinegar yourself, though many people might find that a step too far.